astronomer/airflow-guides/guides/data-quality.md

 ## Tools

 There are different tools that can be used to check data quality from an Airflow DAG.
-In this section we will highlight three tools with concrete examples:
+In this section we will highlight the two tools that also integrate with OpenLineage with concrete examples:

 - **[SQL Check operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial)**: a group of operators allowing the user to define data quality checks in python dictionaries and SQL directly from within the DAG.
 - **[GreatExpectations](https://greatexpectations.io/)**: an open source data validation framework where checks are defined in json format.
 Airflow offers a provider package for easy integration.

+Other tools that can be used for data quality checks are:

-- **[Soda](https://docs.soda.io/)**: an open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
+- [Soda](https://docs.soda.io/): an open source data validation framework that uses YAML to define checks which can be kicked off using the `BashOperator`.
+Soda also offers to write custom checks using SQL.
+- [dbt test](https://docs.getdbt.com/docs/building-a-dbt-project/tests): If you are using Airflow to orchestrate dbt jobs you might be able to implement data quality checks by using the `BashOperator` to kick of the dbt test command.

+### Choosing a tool

+Which tool to choose comes down to individual business needs and preferences.
+We recommend to use SQL Check operators if you want to:

+- write checks without needing to set up software additionally to Airflow.
+- write checks as Python dictionaries and in SQL.
+- be able to use any existing SQL statement that returns a single row of booleans as a data quality check.
+- implement many different downstream dependencies depending on the outcome of different checks.

+We recommend to use a data validation framework like GreatExpectations or Soda if:

+- you want to collect the results of your data quality checks in a central place.
+- you prefer to write checks in JSON or YAML format.
+- most or all of your checks can be implemented by the predefined checks of the solution of your choice.

+> **Note**: Currently only SQL Check operators and GreatExpectations offer Data Lineage extraction.

 ### SQL Check Operators